Lonesome Dove

-The novel was a bestseller and won the 1986 Pulitzer Prize for Fiction.
+Lonesome Dove is a 1985 Western novel by American writer Larry McMurtry.
+It is the first published book of the Lonesome Dove series and the third installment in the series chronologically.
+It was a bestseller and won the 1986 Pulitzer Prize for Fiction.
 In 1989, it was adapted as a TV miniseries starring Tommy Lee Jones and Robert Duvall, which won both critical and popular acclaim.
 McMurtry went on to write a sequel, Streets of Laredo (1993), and two prequels, Dead Man's Walk (1995) and Comanche Moon (1997), all of which were also adapted as TV series.